su-da/courses-of-lectures/open-source-licensing/index.md

 > “The copyright in a compilation or derivative work extends only to the
 > material contributed by the author of such work, and does not imply
 > any exclusive right in the preexisting material.

+---

-The copyright in such
-> work is independent of, and does not affect or enlarge the scope,
+> The copyright in such work is independent of, and does not affect or
-> duration, ownership, or subsistence of, any copyright protection in
+> enlarge the scope, duration, ownership, or subsistence of, any
-> the existing material.
+> copyright protection in the existing material.”

 ::: {.text-right .caption-text}
 ----